InsertNicknameHere00/AkvelonFizzBuzz/README.md

 utilizes class FizzBuzzDetector and method getOverlappings that has input string and provides result as an object that contains output string with replaced words and number of coincidences of Fizz, Buzz and FizzBuzz words within the output string.

 # Requirements:
+- Input string must be between 7 and 100 characters long.

 - .NET 6.0 or newer (tested with .NET 8.0).

 - No additional dependencies or external libraries are required.